A Damn Fine Cup of Culture Podcast Christmas Special 2023

 Continue reading

-I’ll be in my trailer… watching trailers: Striking fear into our hearts, 24 frames per second
+I’ll be in my trailer… watching trailers: Thieves like us

 Join us every week for a trip into the weird and wonderful world of trailers.
 Whether it’s the first teaser for the latest instalment in your favourite franchise, an obscure preview for a strange indie darling, whether it’s good, bad, ugly or just plain weird – your favourite pop culture baristas are there to tell you what they think.